Best Home Businesses to Start for the Holidays

 When identifying potential customers, think broader than just holiday shoppers and families.
 Are there other businesses that could use a service you provide?
 What about hotels or restaurants?

-The pandemic has made this holiday season especially unpredictable.
+The 2020 holiday season was especially unpredictable.
 Both the number of consumers who shopped over the Thanksgiving holiday weekend and the amount they spent this year dipped slightly from 2019, according to data from the NRF.
 The organization’s holiday study also found that the number of Thanksgiving Day and Black Friday in-store shoppers dropped by 55% and 37%, respectively, from last year.

 Be aware that your sales may drop as consumer buying habits shift after the holidays.
 While the holiday season can be an ideal time to jumpstart your venture, if you want to maintain your business beyond the holidays, make sure to keep the bigger picture in mind.
 You’ll want to have year-round demand for the product or service your business offers.